Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 When you see `$`, that means anything you see after should be entered into your command prompt, not including `$`.

 One thing you should know that if any command seems to freeze, or you want to cancel it for any reason, use `Ctrl+C`.
 If that doesn't work, try pressing `q`.

-A program that processes commands is called a _shell_.
-There are many different shells out there, some popular ones being zsh and fish, but the shell that ships with most distributions of Linux is bash.
-It stands for <ins>B</ins>ourne <ins>a</ins>gain <ins>sh</ins>ell.

 ## File Commands